 Recently, I have been offering patients one additional option for repair.
 After performing the repair as described above, I place a small piece of GalaFlex over the repair to add an extra layer of strength and support while it is healing.
-The GalFlex will last for about one to two years and during that time the body will actually lay down about three millimeters of extra tissue where the GalaFlex was placed, giving a more permanent solution to the repair.
+The GalFlex will last for about one to two years and during that time the body will actually lay down about three millimeters of extra scar tissue where the GalaFlex was placed, giving a more permanent solution to the repair.
 While this does add an extra time and materials, and therefore extra cost to the repair, I believe that it is worth it as a better repair can be performed, hopefully reducing the risk of repair failure and need for yet another operation.
 No method of repair that i am aware of is guaranteed to work 100%, but I have had good results with these methods.

 To see several examples of correction of this problem, click here.